-The presented work targets on developing a high performance electrode material for supercapacitor applications.
+This paper aims to develop a high-performance electrode material for supercapacitor applications.
 A facile hydrothermal, environment-friendly, and low-cost technique was used for synthesizing hexagonal (2H) phase MoS2.
 Structural and morphological characterizations were studied using XRD, Raman spectroscopy, SEM, EDX, and HRTEM.
-The results demonstrate that high quality flower-like of $MoS_2$ microsphere that provides a very high surface area has been well synthesized.
-Symmetric supercapacitors (SCs) based on $MoS_2$ with Ag doped reduced graphene oxide (RGO-Ag) additive were fabricated and electrochemically tested using three various alkaline hydroxides electrolyte namely; NaOH, KOH, and LiOH.
-The effect of different electrolytes has been investigated using multichannel galvanostats where cyclic voltammetry, galvanostatic charge/discharge, and impedance spectroscopy experiments were carried out.
-In particular, despite the weak alkaline nature of LiOH electrolyte, it reveals convenient electrochemical performances with a relatively large specific capacitance of 120 F.g-1 at 5 mV.s-1, a high power density of about 20 KW.Kg-1, and excellent durability with 90.3 % capacitance retention after more than 10000 cycles.
-The high power capability and retention rate of the $MoS_2$ based SC show that it is a candidate material for high performance SCs applications.
+The results demonstrate that high-quality flower-like of MoS2 microsphere that provides a very high surface area has been well synthesized.
+Symmetric supercapacitors (SCs) based on MoS2 with Ag-doped reduced graphene oxide (RGO-Ag) additive was fabricated and electrochemically tested using three alkaline hydroxides electrolyte namely NaOH, LiOH, and KOH.
+The effect of different electrolytes has been investigated using multichannel galvanostats where cyclic voltammetry (CV), galvanostatic charge/discharge (GCD), and electrochemical impedance spectroscopy (EIS) experiments were carried out.
+Despite the weak alkaline nature of LiOH electrolyte, it reveals convenient electrochemical performances with a relatively large specific capacitance of 120 F.g-1 at 5 mV.s-1, a high power density of about 20 KW.Kg-1, and excellent durability with 90.3 % capacitance retention after more than 10000 cycles.
+The high-power capability and retention rate of the $MoS_2$ based SC indicate that it is a candidate material for highperformance SCs applications.

-Keywords: electrolyte study, hydrothermal, layered material, MoS2, nanosheets, Supercapacitor.
+Keywords: Electrolyte Study, Hydrothermal, Layered Material, Mos2, Nanosheets, Supercapacitor.